The feds are stepping in to make sure elderly residents of nursing homes and senior care facilities are not abused on social media.

 Back in January, LaToya Walker was charged with misdemeanor counts of elderly abuse and invasion of privacy.
-She refused to talk to 10News about the allegations.
+She refused to talk to 10News television station in San Diego about the allegations.

 The video allegedly shows two female LifeHOUSE Vista employees laughing at a 90-year-old woman with severe dementia before they gave her a shower.

 A whistleblower provided images from the video to 10News since videos posted on Snapchat disappear within 24 hours.
 At the time, Tom Allen, an attorney for LifeHOUSE said he could not immediately comment on the charges because he may be called as a witness in the case.